7 Key Factors to Consider When Qualifying a Partner

 Bertus Van Overmeiren emphasizes the importance of executive sponsorship in his company’s “Partner Heartbeat” framework.

-If a sponsor isn’t driving the partnership, it may lack the necessary internal backing to thrive.
+If an Executive Stakeholder isn’t driving the partnership, it may lack the necessary internal backing to thrive.
 A dedicated sponsor can ensure that both teams stay engaged and aligned.

 Trust between teams also plays a huge role in partner relationship management.
 Progress will stall if your teams don’t work well together or trust isn’t established early.
 Building that trust and finding champions within the partner’s organization can make all the difference.